czbiohub-sf/luminoth/README.md

 ### Docker

-It is recommended that you run luminoth-uv0imaging inside a Docker container, especially if you're using shared resources like a GPU server. you can do so:
+It is recommended that you run luminoth inside a Docker container, especially if you're using shared resources like a GPU server. you can do so:
 ```buildoutcfg
 docker build -t imaging_docker:gpu_py36_cu90 -f Dockerfile .